NawafCraft/SkyBlockPE/README.md

 # SkyBlockPE
 SkyBlock ported to PocketMine, API 1.12.0 +

-Please note that this is still in development.
+# Please note that this is still in development.
+# OKAY NOW ITS INACTIVE AND WONT BE CONTINUED

 This plugin is an edit of [MyPlot](https://github.com/wiez/MyPlot) with a new generator and different commands.